This Employment Agreement involves

 (a) Executive and the Company acknowledge that Executive will, in the course of his employment, come into possession of confidential, proprietary business and technical information, and trade secrets of the Company and its subsidiaries (the “Proprietary Information”).
 Proprietary Information includes, but is not limited to, the following:

-(i) Business Procedures .
-All information concerning or relating to the way the Company and its subsidiar
+(iv) Software .
+All information relating to the Company’s and its